SeokLeeUS/self_driving_car/README.md

 ## Project overview:

 - The scope of project is to write ROS nodes to implement and integrate the various features (packages) of Carla's autonomous driving system.
-The packages (**package name**) include,
+The packages (** c++ package name**) include,

 1. traffic light detection (**tl_detector**): transmits the location to stop for red light
 2. way point updater (**waypoint_updater**): update target velocity of each way points based on traffic light and obstacle detection data